1. Exemption for Children’s education and Hostel Expenditure

 - Hostel Expenditure Allowance: INR 300 per month per child up to a maximum of 2 children.

 (*Only if expenses are incurred in India as per Section 10(14) of the income tax act)

 2. Deduction of payment made towards Tuition Fees under section 80C

-In respect of education, a parent can claim a deduction on the amount paid as tuition fees to any university, college, school or any other educational institution.
+A parent can claim a deduction on the amount paid as tuition fees to a university, college, school or any other educational institution.
 Other components of fees like development fees and transport fees are not eligible for deduction under Section 80C.
-Only tuition fees that forms part of the total fees paid is allowed for deduction.

-The maximum deduction on payments made towards tuition fee can be claimed for up to INR 1.50 lakh together with the deduction in respect of insurance, provident fund, pension etc. in a financial year.
+The maximum deduction on payments made towards tuition fee can be claimed for up to Rs 1.5 lakh together with the deduction with respect to insurance, provident fund, pension etc. in a financial year.

 3. Eligibility of tuition fees for claiming deductions under Section 80C

 Persons paying any sum/ fees towards the education of their children can claim tax deduction under Section 80C, subject to satisfaction of certain conditions which have been enumerated below: